 When it comes to school holidays, I always see them as time to ‘go at my own pace’.
 The way I see it, I have two choices:

 Do nothing for the whole holiday and totally chill out, returning to the normal barrage of work that hits every teacher at the start of Term 2

-Still have a holiday and some rest but do some little things to make my work more productive when I get back
+Still have a holiday and some rest but do some little things to get a head-start on things before I return to school

 I’ve always found that trying to do option 2 is the best, even if I don’t get through all of the ‘head-start’ work that I plan to do.

 Is this an admission of failure before I even begin?
 Maybe, but here are my plans made as realistic as possible: meaning that I can have a rest and do around 50% (minimum) of these things too: